7 Best Eye Protection for Shooting [2024 Guide] Home / Pistol 101 / Eye Protection

 Lens Cost N/A

-Best Rx Eye Protection for over $20
+Best Rx Eye Protection for over $20: ESS Crossbow Inserts

 For higher-quality eye protection, you need prescription inserts.
 The ESS Crossbow series has great support here.
 If you shoot outdoors, consider polarized lenses.
 For indoor shooting, save money with standard lenses.